of-the-stars/of-the-stars-dot-net/content/blog/00-blogging.md

 title = "00 Blogging"
 date = "2025-12-12T05:53:13-06:00"

-# description is optional
-#
-# description = "An optional description for SEO.
-If not provided, an automatically created summary will be used."
 description = "An exploration of a medium I am learning about."
 [params]
   author = 'Stell'